LLNL/units/docs/installation/cmake_variables.rst

 -  `UNITS_NAMESPACE`:  The top level namespace of the library, defaults to `units`.
    When compiling with C++17 (or higher), this can be set to, e.g., `mynamespace::units` to avoid name clashes with other libraries defining `units`.
 -  `UNITS_INSTALL`:  This is set to `ON` normally but defaults to `OFF` if used as a subproject.
 This controls whether anything gets installed by the install target.
+-  `UNITS_CMAKE_PROJECT_NAME`:  This is set to `UNITS` by default.
+If using this in a package manager or wish to rename the project this variable can be set to another name to change the name of the package.
+This will change the install path and cmake target names.
+For example setting `-DUNITS_CMAKE_PROJECT_NAME=LLNL-UNITS` will create cmake project llnl-units::units, and llnl-units::header_only and will install in a llnl-units directory with appropriate cmake files.

 If compiling as part of a subproject then a few other options are useful